 Types of cosmetic surgery

 Before opting for a cosmetic procedure, weigh up all the options.
-Often a less invasive or more isolated procedure will do just as well as a more involved surgery.
+Often a less invasive or more isolated procedure will do just as well as a more involved operation.
 In some cases, your surgeon may recommend one of a number of skin care products or non-surgical cosmetic procedures to treat your problem.

 At your first appointment with a cosmetic surgeon, he or she will carry out a physical examination, want details of your medical history and talk to you in depth about the areas of your body you are concerned about.
 You may be photographed and computer imaging may be performed so that you and your doctor have a clear picture of the planned changes.